Need help, find an answer here!

 Any respiratory condition (relating to the lungs or breathing), heart condition, stroke, Crohn’s disease, epilepsy or cancer where you have not received treatment and the condition has been stable and well controlled on GP administered medication for the full 60 months before the start of your trip.
 Treatment includes but is not limited to: non-routine tests or investigations by your doctor or a consultant/specialist; hospital admission or referral and/or newly prescribed drugs or medication because of a worsening of your condition.

-There is a list of medical conditions which will be covered, provided you can comply with any of the conditions shown in brackets against the condition.
+There is a list of medical conditions which will be covered, provided you can comply with any of the conditions shown in brackets against the condition and you have not required hospital admission or referral to a specialist because of a worsening of your condition during the 12 months before your trip.

 If you have a medical condition, which is not excluded in the Exclusions List and is not included in the list of conditions that can be covered then you will have cover if: